iamSahdeep/liquid_button/README.md

 </p>

 <p align="center">
-  Hi, introducing Liquid Button for Flutter.
+  Hi, Introducing Liquid Button for Flutter.
 It supports Web and Mobile, not tested on Ios.
 Inspired by <a href="https://codepen.io/electerious/pen/gOOLgjd">Liquid Button in JS</a>.
 </p>

 ## Preview